muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 values from numbers and strings and anything else.

 MUON is more expressive than JSON regarding numeric literals.
-MUON supports 4 numeric bases (2,8,10,16) for integer literals, though currently only base 10 for non-integer numeric literals, while JSON only supports base 10 for all numeric literals.
+MUON supports 4 numeric bases (2,8,10,16) for all numeric literals, while JSON only supports base 10 for all numeric literals.
 (This is merely a syntactic convenience given that all rational values that are terminating in base 2/8/16 are also terminating in base 10.)
 MUON also natively supports exact rational numeric literals that are *not* terminating in base 10, using its **Fraction** syntax, while JSON does not.
-As of this writing, only JSON supports scientific notation for inexact numeric literals and MUON does not, though MUON still supports all of the same rational values written out in full.
+Both MUON and JSON support scientific notation for numeric literals, though their exact syntax differs, `4.263*10^15` and `4.263e15` respectively.

 MUON is more expressive than JSON regarding character string literals.
 MUON directly supports expression of all 17 **Unicode** planes, that is all